Don’t let a low GPA keep you from studying abroad

-At Heriot-Watt University Dubai, you will receive a top-notch British education.
+At Heriot Watt University Dubai, you will receive a top-notch British education.
 This university is also situated in Dubai and requires a minimum GPA of 2.5.
 It offers undergraduate programs in management, construction, quantity surveying, and engineering.
 This university is accredited and approved by the Royal Charter in the UK and its programs give you the option to transfer and complete part of your degree at its home campus in Scotland.

 Situated in sunny California, Westcliff University requires a GPA of 2.0.
-It is a relatively small university with approximately 1,000 students and offers degrees in business and education.
+It is a relatively small university with approximately 1,000 students and offer degrees in business and education.
 The university specifically places emphasis on the importance of practical and theoretical aspects of education in order to prepare its students academically, personally and professionally for the job market.

 Institute Of Technology Carlow